atsushieno/augene-ng/README.md

 ### Enabling VST2

-It is not confirmed in augene-ng era, but if you have VST2 SDK and would like to add support for VST2, open AugenePlayer.jucer in Projucer (and probably AudioPluginHost.jucer if you once tried to build it from build.sh) on Projucer and select `juce_audio_processors` module and enable VST(2) there, then save project.
+It is not confirmed in augene-ng era, but if you have VST2 SDK and would like to add support for VST2, edit `CMakeLists.txt` which follows JUCE convention that I don't explain by myself.
+And probably `CMakeLists.txt` for AudioPluginHost too, especially if you try to build it from build-lv2-pluginhost.sh.

 ## kotractive, augene, and augene-editor

-Another chunk of the application is the augene project builder (or "editor") which builds Compose for Desktop based GUI app/tool.
+Another chunk of the application is the augene project builder (or "editor") which is a Compose for Desktop based GUI app/tool.

 Due to current limitation of Kotlin Multiplatform project structure, there are 3 projects to just build one single app... :